AnyBody/anybody-container/README.md

 ## Container variants

-The linux based containers uses [Wine](https://www.winehq.org/) for running the Windows based AnyBody console application.
-The images uses an older wine version "4.0.4" to keep image as small as possible.
+The linux based containers uses [Wine](https://www.winehq.org/) when running the Windows based AnyBody console application.
+The images uses wine "4.0.4" (slightly older version) to keep image as small as possible.

 The containers come in multiple flavors:

 * [ghcr.io/anybody/anybodycon-slim](https://github.com/AnyBody/anybody-container/pkgs/container/anybodycon-slim):

-    > This is minimal version of the AnyBody Console application.
-It is based on the [`debian:bullseye-slim`](https://hub.docker.com/_/debian).
+    > This is the minimal version of the container.
+It is based on [`debian:bullseye-slim`](https://hub.docker.com/_/debian).
 It is stripped down to keep the image as small as possible.
     > It does not include the AnyBody Managed Model Repository (AMMR) or AnyBody's own windows based Python distribution.
     > The total image size is 844 MB.

 * [anybodycon](https://github.com/AnyBody/anybody-container/pkgs/container/anybodycon):

-    > This ships with a complete version of the AnyBody modeling system (i.e. including AMMR etc.)
+    > This container has the complete version of the AnyBody modeling system (i.e. including AMMR etc.)

 * [anybodycon-micromamba](https://github.com/AnyBody/anybody-container/pkgs/container/anybodycon-micromamba):

-    > Both the slim and full image exist in a version with `-micromamba` postfix, which is has [micromamba](https://github.com/mamba-org/micromamba-docker)
+    > Both the slim and full image exist in versions with `-micromamba` postfix, which is has [micromamba](https://github.com/mamba-org/micromamba-docker)
-    > (conda) added to the container.
+    > (conda) preinstalled in the container.

 * [anybodycon-github-actions](https://github.com/AnyBody/anybody-container/pkgs/container/anybodycon-github-actions):

-    > This is the full anybodycon image with micromamba, configured for running in the GitHub actions CI system.
-It comes with python
+    > This is the full anybodycon-micromamba image configured for running in the GitHub actions CI system.
+It slso comes with python
     > libaries relevant to AnyBody (e.g. `anypytools`, `pytest`) preinstalled to make CI jobs load faster.
 See the
     > [GitHub actions example ](https://github.com/AnyBody/GitHub-Actions-Example) for more info.

 * [anybodycon-devcontainer](https://github.com/AnyBody/anybody-container/pkgs/container/anybodycon-devcontainer):

     > This is the full anybodycon image configured for [Development Containers](https://containers.dev/), like for example GitHub Codespaces
     > and similar services.
-See also the vs code [documentaiton](https://code.visualstudio.com/docs/devcontainers/containers) for more info.
+See the VSCode [documentaiton](https://code.visualstudio.com/docs/devcontainers/containers) for more info.
     > This image is based on the Microsoft [Universal development container image](https://hub.docker.com/_/microsoft-devcontainers-universal)
     > but with AnyBody added on top.